 William M. Stone has served as a director of inTEST since our acquisition of Temptronic in March 2000.
-He also serves as President and Chief Executive Officer of Temptronic.
+He also serves as President of Temptronic.
 Mr. Stone joined Temptronic in May 1997 as Director of Engineering and became Senior Vice President and Chief Operating Officer in October 1998.
 He was appointed President and Chief Executive Officer in August 1999 and became a director of Temptronic in November 1999.
 From November 1995 to May 1997, Mr. Stone served as Director of Engineering and Operations for the Technic Equipment Division of Technic Corporation.
-From December 1994 to November 1995, he served as Director of Engineering for Gerber Optical, a subsidiary of Gerber Scientific Corporation.